How to Fix a Sink Stopper Stuck in Closed Position?

 - Reassemble and Test the Sink Stopper

-You can quickly fix the bathroom sink stopper stuck with no rod, no suction cup and even in the down position, when you refer to this guide.
+As well as you can quickly fix the bathroom sink stopper stuck with no rod, no suction cup and even in the down position, when you refer to this guide.

-1. Provide Essential Tools to Fix the Sink Stopper Stuck
+1. Provide Essential Tools to Fix the Stuck Sink Stopper

 - Pliers